Convergence analysis of variable steps BDF2 method for the space fractional Cahn-Hilliard model: Abstract

 \section{Abstract}

-An implicit variable-step BDF2 scheme is established for solving the space fractional Cahn-Hilliard equation, involving the fractional Laplacian, derived from a gradient flow in the negative order Sobolev space $H^{-\alpha}$, $\alpha\in(0,1)$.
+An implicit variable-step BDF2 scheme is established for solving the space fractional Cahn-Hilliard equation derived from a gradient flow in the negative order Sobolev space $H^{-\alpha}$, $\alpha\in(0,1)$.
 The Fourier pseudo-spectral method is applied for the spatial approximation.
-The proposed scheme inherits the energy dissipation law in the form of the modified discrete energy under the sufficient restriction of the time-step ratios.
-The convergence of the fully discrete scheme is rigorously provided utilizing the newly proved discrete embedding type convolution inequality dealing with the fractional Laplacian.
-Besides, the mass conservation and the unique solvability are also theoretically guaranteed.
-Numerical experiments are carried out to show the accuracy and the energy dissipation both for various interface widths.
-In particular, the multiple-time-scale evolution of the solution is captured by an adaptive time-stepping strategy in the short-to-long time simulation.
+The space fractional Cahn-Hilliard model poses significant challenges in theoretical analysis for variable time-stepping algorithms compared to the classical model, primarily due to the introduction of the fractional Laplacian.
+This issue is settled by developing a general discrete H\"older inequality involving the discretization of the fractional Laplacian.
+Subsequently, the unique solvability and the modified energy dissipation law are theoretically guaranteed.
+We further rigorously provided the convergence of the fully discrete scheme by utilizing the newly proved discrete Young-type convolution inequality to deal with the nonlinear term.
+Numerical examples with various interface widths and mobility are conducted to show the accuracy and the energy decay for different orders of the fractional Laplacian.
+In particular, the multiple time scales evolutions of the solution are captured by an adaptive time-stepping strategy in simulations.

 5mm

 {\bf Keywords}: space fractional Cahn-Hilliard equation, variable-step BDF2, modified discrete energy, convergence, adaptive time-stepping